sensu/sensu-docs/content/sensu-go/5.4/guides/monitor-external-resources.md

 Our `check-http-proxy-requests` check uses the `proxy_requests` attribute to specify the applicable entities.
 In our case, we want to run the `check-http-proxy-requests` check on all entities of entity class `proxy` and proxy type `website`.
-Since we're using this check to monitor multiple sites, we can use token substitution to apply the correct `url` in the check `command`, and we'll use the `round_robin` attribute to distribute the executions evenly across the agents with the `proxy` subscription.
+Since we're using this check to monitor multiple sites, we can use token substitution to apply the correct `url` in the check `command`, and we'll use the `round_robin` attribute to distribute the executions evenly across agents with the `proxy` subscription.

 Now we can use sensuctl to add this check to Sensu.